 ▸ We are stronger than we think.
 Handling wildlife can damage the intricate structures of delicate animals.
 For instance, leopard sea cucumbers will expel their intestines when handled; this is a defense mechanism, and having to repeatedly do it can damage the animal’s interior structure.

 ▸ Our skin and gears are harmful/toxic.
-Our skin is coated with our own set of bacteria, not counting the chemical stuff that we apply on it.
+Our skin is coated with our own set of bacteria, not counting the chemical stuff that we apply to it.
 Our gears are not any better.
 The effect is often not immediate, which makes the visitor think that s/he is not directly responsible.
 For instance, Black-band and brown-band diseases spread easily among coral colonies, and these bacteria may hitch a ride on hands touching the wildlife.

 ▸ But they want to play with me!
 Some fish are playful or plain curious and initiate contact.
-Then know that many fish excrete a protective layer of mucous over their scales that acts as a buffer to the outside environment, much like human skin.
+Then know that many fish excrete a protective layer of mucous over their scales that act as a buffer to the outside environment, much like human skin.
 Touching fish, even those that seem to enjoy it, can wipe off this layer and make the animal more susceptible to infections.
 Maori wrasse, a great large fish of the Great Barrier Reef, are notorious for coming close to divers and many can be seen in selfies hugged by exhilarated visitors.
 While there is no doubt that it’s fun, this action over time may mean the animal loses its ability to fight infections.
 This behavior is not natural and is learned through repeated interactions, most usually involving a food reward.

 ▸ For your safety.
 Some creatures carry venom or toxin as a defense mechanism (or for hunting).
 And some of those are very harmful to humans.
 Then the best way to stay safe is to not touch.
 For instance, the Conus textile –a beautiful cone shell– is venomous and capable of “stinging” humans via a stinger that can extend for several inches.
 It is known that the conotoxin of this species is extremely dangerous to humans.
 How can you tell if a species is dangerous?
 Just don’t touch…

-▸ “No Touching” includes ‘no collecting’ of coral, shell or animals (dead or alive).
+▸ “No Touching” includes ‘no collecting’ of coral, shells, or animals (dead or alive).
 Alive: they don’t survive long, and doing so is depleting the reef or one somewhere else.
 As for dead corals and shells, they still have a function in the reef and on the shorelines.
-For instance, shell removal from marine shorelines, have resulted in some areas in multiple habitat changes such as increased beach erosion, changes in calcium carbonate recycling, and declines in diversity and abundance of organisms, which are dependent on shell availability [KM14].
+For instance, shell removal from marine shorelines has resulted in some areas in multiple habitat changes such as increased beach erosion, changes in calcium carbonate recycling, and declines in diversity and abundance of organisms, which are dependent on shell availability [KM14].
 So, give dead corals and shells a chance to fulfill that role fully.
 Don’t touch also means: not removing or breaking a piece of coral.
 And wearing gloves does not change the rules.
 Not touching includes making sure your fins or your gear don’t either.

 ☆ Don’t Stand